Under construction

-Inviting people back is a great act of love!
+Welcoming people home is a great act of love!

 Our Parish Family Needs to be Re-United

 It’s a familiar story: the family you used to see at Mass every week slowly stopped showing up when “life got busy.”
-Or maybe there’s an elderly parishioner you haven’t seen since the COVID-19 pandemic a few years ago.
+Or maybe there’s a parishioner who just didn’t connect with others.
 Noticeable or not, there are empty places in our pews.

-Before you begin outreach, the clergy, staff, and leadership team at your parish will need to discern the following:
+Before you begin outreach, the clergy, staff, and parish team will need to discern the following.

 Parish Resources

-Once you’ve enlisted intercessors for this effort of parish renewal, and discerned the people that you want to contact, it’s time to contact those who are not participating in parish life!
-Below are a variety of resources you can use to re-engage lapsed members of your parish.
-Each community is a little different, so choose the methods of communication you believe will be the most personal and effective for the people you serve.
-If you feel inspired to “invite one back” in a different way, that works too!
+Below are a variety of resources you can use to welcome people home who have been away from the parish.
+Each parish community is a little different, so choose the methods of communication you believe will be the most personal and effective for the people you serve.
+If you feel inspired to “welcome one home” in a different way, that works too!
 There is plenty of room for creativity in this effort.
 A Rosary is being prayed each Wednesday by the Diocesan Curia for this effort.

 To print, choose fit to paper and flip on long edge.